oracle-livelabs/pts/ai-vector-search-fundamentals/6-apex_demo/apex_demo.md

 ## Task 1: Connecting to the APEX application

 This lab will be run by accessing an APEX application running in our LiveLabs database.
 You simply need to run the APEX Demo URL in your web browser.
-Depending on which environment you are running in, that is an Oracle environment or sandbox, or your own environment or tenancy you will follow either Task 1a or Task 1b to determine the correct URL to use in your web browser.

 <if type="sandbox">